 Inland Catalunya struck me as a combination of somewhat depressing agro-industrial landscape and beautiful, although sometimes rough, dry country.
 I don’t know if it was a mood I brought with me, or something I caught there, but the endless monoculture orchards with rows of trees bent and broken to be easier to manage and somehow industrialised villages made me feel like I was in the wrong place.
 At other times, the road rose steeply into highlands some 500 meters above sea level, opening impressive vistas unlike any I’ve seen before.

 The road would rapidly descend when crossing a canyon of a river, then climb back up again, down and up with each canyon, always taking me back to the highlands.
-I visited camps at Fayon, Bot and Arnes, in the afternoon heat I cycled up the (extremely steep!) hill on top of which Horta de Sant Juan sits, a little town that reminded me a bit of Motovun in Istria, and had the exquisite pleasure of cycling up and down the Via Verde de Terra Alta, a railway-turned-cycling-path that is now one of apparently numerous such paths combining untouched nature, peace and calm, mild, cycle-friendly slopes, open segments and tunnels which are a wonderful way to recover from the hot August sun.
+I visited camps at Fayon, Bot and Arnes, in the afternoon heat I cycled up the (extremely steep!) hill on top of which Horta de Sant Juan sits, a little town that reminded me a bit of Motovun in Istria, and had the exquisite pleasure of cycling up and down the Via Verde de Terra Alta, a railway-turned-cycling-path that is now one of apparently numerous such paths combining untouched nature, peace and calm, mild, cycle-friendly slopes, open stretches and tunnels which are a wonderful way to recover from the hot August sun.

 However, I didn’t see a reasonable way to get to Valencia without going much further inland or going down to the coast and I was making rather slow progress in the hilly inland country, so the coast it was: I might as well start heading back up north-east towards France.
 That was kind of a relief in that my journey got a clearer direction and goal – cycle as far towards home as I can.
 I spent the day going a bit deeper inland and then gently gliding down into Tortosa and finally l’Ampolla, right next to the huge, protruding delta of the Ebre river, where I first reached the Mediterranean sea.
 I was glad to see it.